chzhao127/Mars-Rover-Group2/README.md

 ![95efa6d16932ab077893076808a441b](https://github.com/chzhao127/Mars-Rover-Group2/assets/161892823/30b5c6b4-3891-42a7-8bb9-1dc5e713f4aa)

 We can see from the picture, the min error rate is 0, the max error rate is 25.00, the mean error rate is 23.21.
-The RAD.RxErrors graph starts with a big jump in errors, up to 25, then quickly goes down to zero and stays there.
-This shows that the error has been maintained at a stable level after the car started running.
+This shows that the error has been maintained at a stable level after our Mars Rover started running.
 The average error rate is 23.21, showing that most of the time, the system didn't have any problems.
 This illustrates the stability of the sensor.

 #### 9. IMU.Accz

 ![d57094fb7e2a289bfdd55af177bcc5b](https://github.com/chzhao127/Mars-Rover-Group2/assets/161892823/202215b0-4d91-4375-b849-67eb99821e84)

-The IMU.AccZ graph demonstrates noticeable volatility in the acceleration along the Z-axis, with a mean value of -9.71.
+This picture shows noticeable volatility in the acceleration along the Z-axis, with a mean value of -9.71.
 The persistent negative acceleration indicates a dominant downward force, likely due to gravity.
 The peak value indicates that the rover has stopped and is changing direction.
 This illustrates the precision of the sensor.

 #### 10. IMU.Accz, NKF1.PD, NKF1.VD

 ![b5f2ebab0a936e8541c620960f2c9cc](https://github.com/chzhao127/Mars-Rover-Group2/assets/161892823/aadfe19a-dadc-4c0c-93e9-227f2c28ca9a)

-This graph shows three different lines: IMU.AccZ, NKF1.PD, and NKF1.VD.
-Each line represents different types of data over time.
+This picture shows three different lines: IMU.AccZ, NKF1.PD, and NKF1.VD.

 The IMU.AccZ line, in blue, goes up and down a lot, which means there's a lot of change in acceleration along the Z-axis.
 It has some really big spikes, too, which could mean quick movements or bumps.